zhoupc/TINIscope/TINIscope_Documents/PartList_tiniscope.md

 <video src="../assets/tiniscope_parts.mp4" controls title="Title" width=400></video>
 ## Machined or Printer Parts
-The print and CNC files for the TINIscope housing and baseplate can be found in the "TINIscope_Housing" folder of this repository.
+The print and CNC files for the TINIscope housing and baseplate are located in the [TINIscope_Housing](../TINIscope_Housing/) folder of this repository.

-There are 3 parts 3D printed by the printer Form 2 from formlabs.
-The material is their normal blackresin.
-Form3 has also been tested to achieve better printing resolution with same material.
-The optional materials could be PU Rigid 1000/650 Resin, which are more durable from their description.
-However, these materials were unable to be purchased from our areas and therefore we did not test them.
+Three parts were 3D printed using the Form 2 printer from formlabs, utilizing their normal black resin material.
+Additionally, testing was conducted with the Form 3 printer to achieve enhanced printing resolution while using the same material.
+Optional materials such as PU Rigid 1000/650 Resin, which offer improved durability according to their description, were considered.
+However, due to unavailability in our local area, we were unable to purchase these materials for testing purposes.

 The baseplate is CNC machined.

 ### Body
 <img src="../assets/parts of head scope/housing.png" alt="body" width="150" align="right" />
 The main body of TINIscope fits all the optical parts.
-A intruction will help to illustrate how to assemble it with these optical parts, pleaase refer to the [Step-by-step assembly](./TINIscope_Documents/Assembly.md).
+A intruction will help to illustrate how to assemble it with these optical parts, pleaase refer to the [Step-by-step assembly](./Assembly.md).
 <br><br>

 ### Slider
 <img src="../assets/parts of head scope/slider.png" alt="slider" width="100" align="right" />
-The slider is used to fit the CMOS image sensor and mate with the body to adjust the focal plane of TINIscope.
-A longer slider range could achieve wider adjustment range of focal palne.
-The slider has a hole to fit with with a M1 self-tapping screw, after the adjustment of focal plane is finished, the screw help to secure it with the body.
+The slider serves the purpose of accommodating the CMOS image sensor and aligning with the body to enable focal plane adjustments for the TINIscope.
+A wider range of focal plane adjustment can be achieved by utilizing a longer slider range.
+The slider features a hole designed to fit an M1 self-tapping screw, which helps secure it to the body once the focal plane adjustment is complete.

 ### Led cap
 <img src="../assets/parts of head scope/led cap.png" alt="led cap" width="100" align="right" />
-The illumination path is highly dependent on the precise placement of hall ball lens and LED, so a led cap is utilized after the hall ball lens is placed right in the middle of the illumination path to keep the precise placement of LED.
+The precise positioning of the hall ball lens and LED is crucial for ensuring an optimal illumination path.
+To maintain the accurate placement of the LED, a led cap is used after correctly positioning the hall ball lens in the middle of the illumination path.

-### Led cap
+### Baseplate
 <img src="../assets/parts of head scope/baseplate.png" alt="baseplate" width="100" align="right" />
-The baseplate is CNC machined mainly due to consideration of keep durability of its 2 M1 screw thread.
-The hole to fit the GRIN objective lens should be as precise as possile to obtain good image quality.
+The baseplate is primarily CNC machined to ensure the durability of its two M1 screw threads.
+Additionally, the hole for fitting the GRIN objective lens is designed with high precision to achieve optimal image quality.
 <br><br>

 ## PCB
-The fabrication files for the TINIscope PCB can be found in the "TINIscope_PCB" folder of this repository.
+The fabrication files for the TINIscope PCB can be found in the [TINIscope_PCB](../TINIscope_PCB/) folder of this repository.

 ### Rigid-flex PCB
 <img src="../assets/50cm cable2.jpg" alt="50cm cable" width="150" align="right"/>

-A rigid-flex PCB is fabricated to connect the CMOS image sensor and DAQ board.
-The flex cable part is 50/70 cm to keep flexibility when the animal moves freely.
-The layer stack excel file should be strictly followed to simultaneously keep the stability of data transmission and the agility of animal.
+To establish a connection between the CMOS image sensor and DAQ board, a rigid-flex PCB is created.
+The flex cable portion of the PCB is designed to be 50/70 cm in length, ensuring flexibility when the animal moves freely.
+It is crucial to follow strictly to the layer stack excel file to maintain both stable data transmission and accommodate the animal's agility simultaneously.

-The BOM is provided for the necessary components needed to be soldered on this PCB.
-After soldering them on PCB, 4 PCBs will be connected to 2 DAQ boards.
-These 2 DAQ boards will be then fixed on the 3D printed U-shape Bracekt.
+The Bill of Materials (BOM) includes all the essential components required to be soldered onto this PCB.
+Once these components are soldered onto the PCB, four PCBs will be connected to two DAQ boards.
+Subsequently, these two DAQ boards will be securely mounted on the 3D printed U-shaped Bracket.

 <img src="../assets/pcb to daq.jpg" alt="pcb to daq" width="300"/>